 (h) The Board shall approve those national credentialing bodies offering certification and recertification in a clinical nursing specialty that have established the following minimum requirements:

-(1) unrestricted licensure as a registered nurse; and
+(1) active unencumbered licensure as a registered nurse; and

 (2) certification as a clinical nurse specialist that is limited to applicant prepared with a master's or doctoral degree or a post-master's certificate.

 History Note: Authority G.S.
 90-171.20(4); 90-171.20(7); 90-171.21(d)(4); 90-171.23(b); 90-171.27(b); 90-171.42(b);

 Amended Eff.
 January 1, 2015; April 1, 2008; January 1, 2007; November 1, 2005; August 1, 2005; April 1, 2003;